You are here

 Establishing a molecular taxonomy for epithelial ovarian cancer (EOC) from 363 formalin-fixed paraffin embedded (FFPE) specimens.Category: Gynecologic Cancer - Ovarian Cancer

-BRCA1 protein expression as a predictor of outcome following chemotherapy in sporadic epithelial ovarian cancer (EOC).Category: Gynecologic Cancer - Ovarian Cancer
+Multimodality evaluation of excision repair cross-complementation 1 (ERCC1) expression as a predictive biomarker for platinum resistance in epithelial ovarian cancer (EOC).Category: Gynecologic Cancer - Ovarian Cancer